nealetham/othello-c/README.md

 ## Game Tutorial

-Currently, the game only supports two player games.
+Upon starting the game, you are prompted to choose to play against a machine AI, or a local player.
 All valid plays that can be made by the current player are denoted by an asterisk (\*) mark.
 To input the position of the next play, the player should type the row number and column number, separated by a white space.
 For example, `2 4` indicates a play at row 2 and column 4.

 The game ends when there are no moves left for both players, or when the board is completely filled.

 Have fun!

+## Machine AI

+The current iteration of the AI is just a naive implementation which takes the move that returns the highest utility for itself.
+Future renditions may decide to use classic adversarial algorithms such as the mini-max algorithm.

 ## Roadmap